-Concerns were raised about the lack of transparency of petroleum exploration agreements made under the Land Rights Act and Native Title Act.
-The Panel heard that the confidentiality of agreements negotiated with the gas industry has contributed to a widespread belief among Aboriginal people that these agreements do not represent the wishes of all traditional owners who have traditional affiliations with the relevant country and that there are traditional owners who are beneficiaries of these agreements that have given their consent without fully understanding the nature and impact of the proposed work.
-The lack of transparency appeared to be the cause of tension and conflict in some communities.
+Concerns were raised about the lack of transparency surrounding petroleum exploration agreements made under the Land Rights Act and Native Title Act.174 The Panel heard that the confidentiality of agreements negotiated with the gas industry has contributed to a widespread belief among Aboriginal people that these agreements do not represent the wishes of traditional Aboriginal owners who have affiliations with the relevant country and that there are Aboriginal people who are the beneficiaries of these agreements and who have given their consent without fully understanding the nature and impact of the proposed works contained in them.175 The Panel heard from Aboriginal people who believed that they were not entitled to a copy of an agreement to which they were signatories.176 Lack of transparency appeared to be the cause of tension and conflict.

-As stated above, the only people entitled to see copies of agreements under the Land Rights Act are traditional Aboriginal owners.
-Elsewhere in this Report the Panel has recommended the mandatory public disclosure of all draft and approved management plans, Ministerial approvals, and statement of reasons relating to the development of any onshore unconventional shale gas industry.
-The Panel's view is that full transparency is essential to increasing the community's trust in, and knowledge about, any onshore shale gas industry.
-Whenever information is kept confidential, faith in the process and the outcome is eroded.
-While it is ultimately a matter for the Land Councils, traditional Aboriginal owners, and gas companies, the Panel recommends that Land Councils, traditional Aboriginal owners and gas companies consider making all, or if this is not appropriate, part, of negotiated petroleum exploration agreements publicly available.
+As stated above, the only people entitled to see copies of negotiated and signed agreements under the Land Rights Act are the traditional Aboriginal owners.
+Elsewhere in this Report, the Panel has recommended the mandatory public disclosure of all draft and approved management plans, Ministerial approvals, and statement of reasons relating to the development of any onshore unconventional shale gas industry (Chapter 14).
+The Panel's view is that full transparency is essential to increasing the community's trust in, and knowledge about, any onshore shale gas industry, but the Panel also accepts the argument that, "the privacy and confidentiality of an agreement is a matter for the parties of any given agreement to negotiate."177

+While it is ultimately a matter for the Land Councils, traditional Aboriginal owners and gas companies, the Panel recommends that Land Councils, traditional Aboriginal owners and gas companies consider making all, or if this is not appropriate, part, of petroleum exploration agreements publicly available so that the Aboriginal community has some understanding of the contractual obligations contained within them, especially with respect to the protection of sacred sites and the environment.
+Methods such as the redaction of sensitive information ought to be able to be used to maintain an adequate level of confidentiality.

-That Land Councils, traditional Aboriginal owners and gas companies consider making all, or if this is not appropriate, part, of negotiated petroleum exploration agreements publicly available.
+That Land Councils, traditional Aboriginal owners and gas companies consider making all, or if this is not appropriate, part of petroleum exploration agreements publicly available.

-Another source of potential stress in Aboriginal communities is the different benefits (for example, compensation payments or employment opportunities) that will flow to individuals within a community.
+Another source of potential stress in Aboriginal communities is the different benefits (for example, compensation payments or employment opportunities) that flow to individuals within a community.
 Traditional Aboriginal owners and native title holders are entitled to financial benefits resulting from the private contractual arrangements entered into under the Land Right Act and the Native Title Act, but as noted by the NLC, "the injection of benefits and opportunities into particular land owning groups or local communities arising from resource development projects, where such developments are major, can create local and regional discrepancies in wealth.
-This can cause intra and inter family/community stress among Aboriginal people, who are typically bound to particular economic modes and relationships within and between families and communities by kin-based systems."
-156
+This can cause intra and inter family/community stress among Aboriginal people, who are typically bound to particular economic modes and relationships within and between families and communities by kin-based systems."178